History of United States patent law: Modern patent laws

 In 1952, the basic structure of the modern Patent Law was laid out with the Patent Act of 1952.
 In this amendment, an inventor had to describe not only his invention but also the basis for its infringement.
-Furthermore, an invention needed to be new and useful, as well as "non- obvious" to be granted a patent.
+Furthermore, an invention needed to be new and useful, as well as non- obvious to be granted a patent.
 This amendment, which required patents to be non-obvious, was implemented to keep individuals from taking ownership or taking away from the base pool of knowledge in a particular field.

-In 1982, the Court of Customs and Patent Appeals was abolished, and patent cases were heard in the newly established Court of Appeals for the Federal Circuit.
-The Court of Appeals for the Federal Circuit observed patents favorably and also started to provide more protection to their owners.
+In 1982, the Court of Customs and Patent Appeals was abolished, and patent appeal cases were transferred to the newly established Court of Appeals for the Federal Circuit.
+The Court of Appeals for the Federal Circuit assured the uniformity of the patent case law in the country.

 In 2011, the Leahy–Smith America Invents Act (AIA) enacted the most significant change to the U.S. patent system since 1952.
 After decades of debate in the U.S. comparing and contrasting the pros and cons of "first-to-invent" versus "first-to-file" systems, the AIA switched the U.S. patent system from "first to invent" to "first inventor to file".
 The U.S. had been the last remaining country still using a first-to-invent system.
 The AIA reforms eliminate interference proceedings and develop post-grant opposition.
 Its central provisions went into effect March 16, 2013 for patent applications filed that day or afterwards.